 Dunnage is a common logistics term that’s slowly making its way to the ears of ecommerce businesses and regular consumers, but there’s still a bit of confusion around the term, what it includes, and why it’s likely valuable to your business.
 Let’s take a quick minute to discuss dunnage and why you’ll likely be thinking about investing in it sooner rather than later.

-At its most basic, dunnage is the protective material used to cushion products and packages to protect them in transit and before use.
-This covers a lot of ground, from some of the plastic inserts inside a product’s own packaging to the filler you put around them in a shipping box or poly bag, and even the industrial usage of inexpensive material to protect loads and secure cargo.
+Dunnage is the protective material used to cushion products and packages to protect them in transit and before use.
+It can be made from a wide variety of different materials for different uses.
+This includes everything from some of the plastic inserts inside a product’s own packaging, to the filler you put around them in a shipping box or poly bag, to even the industrial usage of inexpensive material used to protect loads and secure cargo.

 Whether your most recent purchase arrived in an Amazon box or by cargo ship or rail car, dunnage was involved in the process.
 For your business, the right dunnage utilization can yield significant savings, and we can see what a few of them are right away.

 By design, dunnage protects your business as much as your shipments.
 Here are three of the most significant ways that smart dunnage use will improve your operations.

 Dunnage is primarily used to protect the goods you send and receive as they move around from factories to distribution centers and warehouses to customers.
 As products are loaded onto trucks, stacked, bags sorted, and much more, there’s a chance that they can be damaged.

 Dunnage limits the damage to your products by offering shock absorption, increasing bulk around goods to absorb impact or weight, limit or prevent moisture, and to keep goods in place as they move.
 The right dunnage protects your goods against the most significant threats they face on the road.